miouge/manga-java-tools/README.md

 - %MGTW_ROOT_FOLDER% / default / cropped-img / errors /
 - %MGTW_ROOT_FOLDER% / default / outlet-pdf /

 - archives/ -> {Unpack} -> original-img/ -> {Analyse} -> analysed-img/ -> {AutoCropper} -> cropped-img/ -> {GeneratePDF} -> outlet-pdf/

-Unpack Module :
-- place .CBZ and/or .CBR and/or .PDF files into the archive folder (by default %MGTW_ROOT_FOLDER%/default/archives)
-- run Unpack.main()
-- for each manga file found then a subfolder will be created into the unpack destination (by default  %MGTW_ROOT_FOLDER%/default/original-img/T%02d )

 ## Dependencies